အသီးမှာ သရက် အသားမှာ ၀က် အရွက်မှာ လက်ဖက်္

 Lahpet is also traditionally enjoyed at times of celebration.
 It is customary to have Lahpet as one of the courses at weddings and special ceremonies, while it is also commonly offered as a spiritual donation.

-Whilst Lahpet can be happily eaten on its own as a snack, it is most commonly eaten in a salad, Lahpet Thoke, or mixed in with rice, Lahpet Thamin.
+Whilst Lahpet can be eaten on its own, it is most commonly eaten in a salad, Lahpet Thoke, or mixed in with rice, Lahpet Thamin.
 The versatile taste makes Lahpet a tasty addition to a range of dishes.
 Check out our recipe page for inspiration!

 Tea is harvested from April through to November, but the best quality leaves are those collected between late March and mid-April.
 This period is known as Shwe Pyi.